Yesterday I cleaned up the remains from one of the raised beds and netted several nice bunches of leeks and some really woody celery.

 Next, take the liquid from the celery root pot, strain, and add to the soup pot.
 Add the chicken stock and a couple of cups of water.
 At this point, your large soup pot should be about halfway full.
 Simmer the soup until the vegetables are soft, salting to taste.

 Next time I’ll add some potatoes and maybe some shredded chicken.
-Some of my favorite soup is made with homemade chicken stock.
+Some of my favorite soup is made with homemade chicken stock – in fact it’s the base for most of the soups we make.
 Time permitting, it’s worth it.
 I served our leek soup in a bowl, over the top of corn chips, and finished with a liberal layer of shredded cheese on top.

 To drink, we had some of the chilled, very dry apple cider, which was a bit like a nice, light white wine with a hint of apple.